 Applications for the preliminary year in Internal Medicine must also be independently submitted through ERAS, regardless of requesting to match through either the advanced or categorical tracks of the NRMP.

-JOHNS HOPKINS NEUROLOGY TRAINING TRACKS
+JOHNS HOPKINS NEUROLOGY TRAINING TRACKS - OFFERING ADVANCED ONLY

 - Advanced: This 3 year (PGY 2-4) training experience (the NRMP “advanced” track) is the most common way applicants apply to the Johns Hopkins Neurology Residency Program.
 Selecting this track in the NRMP represents an application to the Johns Hopkins Neurology Residency only.
 If applicants also wish to complete a preliminary year at Johns Hopkins, we encourage applicants to also apply independently to the Johns Hopkins Bayview Medical Center Internal Medicine preliminary program and/or the Johns Hopkins Hospital Osler preliminary program through ERAS.
 We have a close relationship with both these programs.
 Both are exceptional and provide the highest level of medical training.
 Each program is unique in its patient population and focus, creating two very different environments,